 Assessment of Viable Models

 To build a series of successful predictive models for the five primary study outcome variables, the appropriate statistical model for each must first be decided.
 Because the shapes of the response variable histograms suggest the appropriateness of distributions from the exponential family, Generalized Linear Models will be relied upon for all modeling.
 Some GLMs, however, are not appropriate for use with certain data.
 For example, both Gamma and Inverse Gaussian GLMs require response values to be greater than zero in order to converge, so using them to model WaitForBed or LWBSrate would be inappropriate.
 Poisson and Negative Binomial GLMs, on the other hand, require that response values be non-negative integer counts, so their use with LWBSrate would again be ill-suited.
 As a result, only GLMs that would be statistically appropriate for a given response variable are considered.
-For the special case where LWBSate is modeled using a Beta GLM, since response values are proportions that include zero, and Beta regression only accepts response values between 0 and 1, we employ a transformation to moves values off of these extremes (Smithson & Verkuilen, 2006) prior to model construction.
+For the special case where LWBSate is modeled using a Beta GLM, since response values are proportions that include zero, and Beta regression only accepts response values between 0 and 1, we employ a transformation to move values off of these extremes (Smithson & Verkuilen, 2006) prior to model construction.

 A large set of models for each primary study outcome variable is then built using only the race/ethnicity variables as predictors.
 Each model features a different combination of response distribution (Normal, Inverse Normal, Gamma, Poisson, Negative Binomial, or Beta) and link function (log, inverse, identity, etc.).
-Models are assessed using Aikaike’s information criterion (AIC), a common estimator of model performance for models built with the data underlying data.
-These assessments are then weighed against the ease of model coefficient interpretation, which in the case of AdmitLOS and MHLOS led to the selection of a model that performs slightly worse according to AIC but whose results are much easier to interpret than the alternative.
-The optimal model for each primary study outcome variable is displayed below.
+Models are assessed using Aikaike’s information criterion (AIC), a common estimator of model performance for models built with the data.
+Models were then chosen on the basis of their AIC values and the ease of model coefficient interpretation, which in the case of AdmitLOS and MHLOS led to the selection of a model that performs slightly worse according to AIC but whose results are much easier to interpret than the alternative.
+The chosen model for each primary study outcome variable is displayed below.